Nagpur Orange– The Sweet Citrus Pride of India

 The story of the Nagpur Orange traces back to the late 19th century, when citrus cultivation began to flourish under the patronage of local rulers in the Vidarbha region.
 The area’s black cotton soil (regur), moderate rainfall, and unique temperature range proved perfect for nurturing this mandarin variety (Citrus reticulata Blanco).

-Over time, the orange became intertwined with the cultural identity of Nagpur.
-Farmers developed local expertise, refining grafting and pruning techniques that gave rise to a fruit with distinct sweetness, thin peel, and long shelf life.
+Over time, moreover, the orange became intertwined with the cultural identity of Nagpur.
+Additionally, farmers developed local expertise.
+They refined grafting and pruning techniques.
+As a result, the fruit gained distinct sweetness, a thin peel, and long shelf life.

 Cultivation and Varieties